gitter-badger/BurzeDzisNet/docs/Index.md

 checks if a given API key is authorized

 ##### Point BurzeDzisNet::locate(string $localityName)
-Get the point representing DMS coordinates for the specified locality according to the list of village on the site
+get the point representing DMS coordinates for the specified locality according to the list of village on the site

 ##### Storm BurzeDzisNet::getStorm(Point $locality, [int $monitoringRadius])
-Checks if a given point with a specified radius of monitoring registered lightnings
+checks if a given point with a specified radius of monitoring registered lightnings

 ##### WeatherAlert BurzeDzisNet::getWeatherAlert(Point $locality)
-Checks if a given point, issued weather warnings. __Only the Polish area__.
+checks if a given point, issued weather warnings. __Only the Polish area__.

 #Example of usage
 ```php